-BBVA Bancomer USA, Inc. (formerly known as BBVA Bancomer Financial Holdings, Inc.) is a holding company through which we hold our operations in the United States, including, (i) Bancomer Transfer Services ("BTS"), a money remittance services company based in the United States; (ii) Bancomer Financial Services ("BFS"), an agent for BTS in the state of California for money transfers and bill payments; and (iii) Bancomer Foreign Exchange ("BFX"), a currency exchange company and agent of BTS in Texas.
+Bancomer Financial Holdings is a holding company through which we hold our operations in the United States, including, (i) Bancomer Transfer Services ("BTS"), a money remittance services company based in the United States; (ii) Bancomer Financial Services ("BFS"), an agent for BTS in the state of California for money transfers and bill payments; and (iii) Bancomer Foreign Exchange ("BFX"), a currency exchange company and agent of BTS in Texas.

-Bancomer Transfer Services, Inc.
+Bancomer Transfer Services

 BTS offers money remittance services principally from the United States to Mexico and also services Latin America, Asia, Africa, and Eastern Europe.
-Customers may transfer funds to Mexico through any other money remitter with which BTS has signed agreements, including the U.S. Postal Service.
+Customers may transfer funds to Mexico through any of our sixty-two agent locations in the states of Texas, California, and New York or through any other money remitter with which BTS has signed agreements, including the U.S. Postal Service.